There are two talent shortages defining enterprise technology hiring in 2026.

 Above the DevOps foundation, the security knowledge required is specific rather than broad:

-Application security fundamentals — OWASP Top 10 and the specific vulnerability classes it describes: injection attacks, broken authentication, sensitive data exposure, security misconfigurations.
-The ability to read code and identify common vulnerability patterns, even without being a penetration tester, is required for meaningful code review and SAST tool configuration.
+Application security fundamentals: the OWASP Top 10 and the vulnerability classes it defines, including injection attacks, broken authentication, sensitive data exposure, and security misconfigurations.
+This also includes the ability to read code and spot common vulnerability patterns.
+Even without being a penetration tester, this is essential for code review and SAST configuration.

-Secrets and credential management — understanding how secrets (API keys, database passwords, certificates, tokens) should be stored, rotated, and accessed in cloud and containerised environments.
-HashiCorp Vault, AWS Secrets Manager, Azure Key Vault — both the tooling and the principles behind it.
+Secrets and credential management: understanding how API keys, database passwords, certificates, and tokens are stored, rotated, and accessed in cloud and containerised systems.
+This includes tools such as HashiCorp Vault, AWS Secrets Manager, and Azure Key Vault, along with the principles behind secure secret handling.

-Network security in cloud environments — VPC architecture, security groups, network policies in Kubernetes, private connectivity (PrivateLink, private endpoints), and the network-level controls that limit blast radius when a component is compromised.
+Network security in cloud environments: VPC design, security groups, Kubernetes network policies, and private connectivity options like PrivateLink and private endpoints.
+These controls reduce blast radius when systems are compromised.

 The rarest component: the boundary-dissolving capability